uniibu/remix-ide/docs/remix_tutorials_learneth.md

 The tutorials contain .md files for instructions and can also contain example files, Solidity Unit Test files for quizzes, as well as answer files for quizzes.

-## Opening Learneth & associated links
+## Opening LearnEth & associated links

-Learneth is a plugin - so to access it, you need to activate the Learneth plugin in the Plugin Manager.
+LearnEth is a plugin - so to access it, you need to activate the LearnEth plugin in the Plugin Manager.
 Alternatively - this link will active it: click this link.

 ```
 https://remix.ethereum.org/?#activate=udapp,solidity,LearnEth
 ```

-This link will activate Learneth and then will open a specific tutorial - in this case it will load the **proxy contract** tutorial:
+This link will activate LearnEth and then will open a specific tutorial - in this case it will load the **proxy contract** tutorial:

 ```
 https://remix.ethereum.org/?#activate=udapp,solidity,LearnEth&call=LearnEth//startTutorial//ethereum/remix-workshops//master//proxycontract